-Due to the pandemic, all WG 23 meetings are being held virtually in small languagespecific groups ranging from 5 to 12 individuals.
-When a general topic arises that needs a formal decision, a targeted meeting is called.
+Due to the challenge and cost of in-person meetings and the frequency that we are meeting, all WG 23 meetings are being held virtually in small language-specific groups ranging from 5 to 12 individuals.
+When a general topic arises that needs a formal decision, a targeted Zoom meeting is called.